nalgeon/tryxinyminutes/try/go/index.md

 Go uses curly braces for defining scopes like a function body.

+The opening brace of a function **must** appear on the same line as the function signature.

 Go does **not** require semicolons to end a statement.

 ```go